 Chukumuk is one of the most vulnerable communities in Guatemala.
 Its entire population is comprised of men, women and children who were relocated from Panabaj after their village was destroyed during hurricane Stan in 2005.

-The goal of this trip is to design and build a garden in a relocated the community, in a way that can be carried on and replicated by the community members themselves in the years to come.
+We have built many gardens in the relocated community, in a way that could be carried on and replicated by the community members themselves in the years to come.

 - What the Guatemalan civil war was like, as told by a woman who lived through it.